ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 FramerInstance -> HandleReceivedData<>
 ~~~

-Upon receiving this even, a Message Framer can inspect the inbound data.
+Upon receiving this event, a Message Framer can inspect the inbound data.
 The
 data is parsed from a particular cursor representing the unprocessed data.
 The
 Framer requests a specific amount of data it needs to have available in order to parse.
 If the data is not available, the parse fails.